 Seafarers' transit through the country is allowed as of 15 May 2020.
-This will be possible only after the shipping company or the ship's agent has ensured their safe transportation.
+This will be possible only after the shipping company or the ship's agent has ensured their safe transportation from the entry into the Republic of Lithuania to the departure from it through the international border crossing points.